Gerzium/Gerzium/README.md

 - 👋 Hi, I’m @Gerzium
 - 👀 I’m interested in ...
 Azure Cloud
 - 🌱 I’m currently learning ...
-Python & HTML
+Terraform
-- 💞️ I’m looking to collaborate on ... no
+- 💞️ I’m looking to collaborate on ...
+N/A
-- 📫 How to reach me ... dont

 <!---
 Gerzium/Gerzium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.